jhegedus42/welcome_the_lion_on_your_path/README.md

-# This is a description on how I use docker to develop this repo.
+# The goal of this project is to create a "good" docker image for ML/"AI" dev, more specifically, for Stan's implementation of Hamiltonian Monte Carlo methods, a fully Bayesian approach for ML

 These script files to develop a docker image which can be used for Stan and related programming (it is supposed to be something that